nobleRadical/polySortV3/readme.md

 3. OPTIONAL: connect to a monitor.

 7. Use the pastebin code provided in [releases](https://github.com/nobleRadical/polySortV3/releases/) to download the host program to your host computer using `pastebin get <code> host`
 8. Run the program on the computer.
-It'll freak out at you and create a config file.
+It'll freak out at you and create a config file. <br>
-     Edit it with `edit .settings.polySorter`.
+     Edit it with `edit .settings.polySorter`. <br>
      The config file should explain what each config does, and that changing the input and output chests are required while changing the protocol is highly encouraged.
 Once you're done, save the file and run the program again.
 It should start working.
 If not, post an issue.
 9. Next, Set up a client computer: any computer connected to a wireless modem.
-10. Use the pastebin code provided in [releases](https://github.com/nobleRadical/polySortV3/releases/) to download the client to your computer using `pastebin get <code> client`
+10. Use the pastebin code provided in [releases](https://github.com/nobleRadical/polySortV3/releases/) to download the client to your computer using <br>`pastebin get <code> client`
 11. Change the protocol to whatever you set it as in the host config using `set host_protocol <protocol>`
 12. Run the client.
 You should be able to command your sorting system.